Frequently Asked Questions

 Is it okay to send letters to my camper?
 Are there topics I should avoid?

 Everybody loves to get mail.
 We welcome cards and letters.
 Packages are always welcome.
-Please pack enough for the group of prepackage food.
+Please limit the number of cards and letters to one per session and pack enough for the group of prepackage food.
 (No homemade food) Avoid writing about how much fun the child is missing while away from home; you might stir up an unnecessary case of homesickness.
 Encourage your child to have fun and to make the most of his camp experience.
 A simple note to stay in touch is all that's necessary.

 Where can i send your mail?